ibrahimcesar/telemetry-kit/README.md

 ## 🎯 The Problem

+As an open source maintainer, you want to understand:
+- Which features are actually used vs ignored
+- Where users encounter errors or confusion
+- How your CLI tool performs in real-world environments
+- Whether your library is used correctly

-Current Rust telemetry solutions are:
+But current telemetry solutions are:
 - **Too complex**: Setting up OpenTelemetry requires understanding multiple crates and writing verbose boilerplate
-- **Not opinionated**: Developers don't know *what* to track or *where* to add instrumentation
+- **Not opinionated**: You don't know *what* to track or *where* to add instrumentation
-- **Privacy-blind**: Easy to accidentally log PII, no built-in anonymization
+- **Privacy-blind**: Easy to accidentally log PII, risking your users' trust
 - **CLI-unfriendly**: Most tools designed for long-running services, not CLI applications
 - **Hard to self-host**: Commercial solutions or complex infrastructure required
+- **Trust issues**: Users disable telemetry because they don't trust what's collected

 ## ✨ The Solution